Gavi's impact in Africa since 2000

 Combating cervical cancer

-Between 2014 and 2022, more than 12.3m girls in Africa have been immunised against human papillomavirus (HPV), the main cause of cervical cancer, and more than 27 African countries had introduced the HPV vaccine with Gavi support.1 In December 2022, the Gavi Board approved the revitalisation of the Alliance’s HPV vaccine programme with a US$ 600m+ investment through 2025 – aiming to reach 86m+ girls and prevent 1.4m+ future deaths from cervical cancer.
+Between 2014 and 2023, more than 20.2m girls in Africa have been immunised against human papillomavirus (HPV), the main cause of cervical cancer, and 23 African countries had introduced the HPV vaccine with Gavi support.

 Sustainable financing

-African governments have increased considerably their co-financing of Gavi-supported vaccines over the last ten years – from US$ 15 million in 2010 to more than US$ 101 million in 2022.
-This sustained investment is in alignment with the Addis Declaration on Immunization commitment to “increase and sustain domestic investments and funding allocations for immunisation.”
-By end 2022, African governments had invested more than US$ 941 million in co-financing of Gavi-supported vaccines.
-Out of 39 country partners currently supported by Gavi in Africa, 7 countries, representing a large share of the African population (31%), are expected to transition out of Gavi support by 2030.
+African governments have increased considerably their co-financing of Gavi-supported vaccines over the last ten years – from US$ 15 million in 2010 to more than US$ 145 million in 2023.
+This sustained investment is in alignment with the Addis Declaration on Immunization commitment to “increase and sustain domestic investments and funding allocations for immunization.”
+By end 2023, African governments had invested more than US$ 1.1 billion in co-financing of Gavi-supported vaccines.
+In July 2024, the Abidjan Declaration in Côte d’Ivoire marked a new era of sustainable immunisation in Africa – read more in this article by Gavi CEO Dr Sania Nishtar, writing in The Africa Report.

 Addressing inequities in immunisation, reaching zero-dose children